Areff520/mail_GUI/README.md

 ![Screenshot](images/3.png)

-## Blurb is ready click copy to copy the section, choose another to go back to first step
+## Blurb is ready click copy to have sections in your copy board, click another to go back to first step

 ![Screenshot](images/4.png)